Answered By: Rachel Willard Last Updated: May 02, 2017 Views: 1571

 A DOI number does not affect the in-text citation of an article, but it does change the reference entry slightly.
 An article with a DOI number would use the following reference template:

-Example Reference:
+Example Reference

 Grammer, R. (2013).
 Death by chocolate.
-Journal of Bizarre and Fascinating
+Journal of Bizarre and Fascinating Health Statistics, 5(22), 222-229. https://doi.org/10.345x02kf93094039

 Finding a DOI Number

-If you’re unsure whether or not your article has a DOI number, use CrossRef's guest query form for your search.
+If you are unsure whether or not your article has a DOI number, use CrossRef's guest query form for your search.
 Be careful to avoid typos, and be sure to use specific information in the form.
 This website allows you to search for an article by DOI number or to search for a DOI number.

-Additional Resources:
+Additional Resources

 Further Questions?

 Do you have other general writing questions?
-E-mail the Writing Center at writingsupport@waldenu.edu.
+Ask OASIS !

-Other questions about your doctoral capstone or the Form & Style review?
-E-mail the Dissertation Editors at editor@waldenu.edu.
+Other questions about your doctoral capstone or the form and style review?
+Email the form and style editors at [email protected].

 Want to peruse other writing resources?
-Go to the Writing Center’s homepage.
+Go to the Writing Center’s home page.

 Related Topics